-It’s been a busy day for the Trump family.
-While President Donald Trump addressed the nation regarding tensions with Iran, his alleged favorite child, Ivanka Trump, was chosen as this year's keynote speaker for the annual Consumer Electronics Show (CES).
+It’s been a busy few days for the Trump family.
+While President Donald Trump addressed the nation regarding tensions with Iran, his alleged favourite child, Ivanka Trump, was chosen as this year's keynote speaker for the annual Consumer Electronics Show (CES).
 And her speech, well, made it's own headlines.

 Prior to taking the stage to deliver her speech, Trump found herself the subject of some major critique who felt that there were many more qualified women in the tech industry to represent the event.